ocaml/v2.ocaml.org/site/learn/tutorials/guidelines.md

 ###  How to develop as a team: version control
-Users of the [Git](http://git-scm.com/) software version control system are never run out of good things to say about the productivity gains it brings.
+Users of the [Git](http://git-scm.com/) software version control system never run out of good things to say about the productivity gains it brings.
 This system supports managing development by a team of programmers while imposing consistency among them, and also maintains a log of changes made to the software.<br />